Morning tomato harvest is the best time for picking vegetables and flowers! We typically have tomatoes, sweet peppers and squashes during the summer.

 I’ll put some in the freezer just like I did when we lived in China.

-Those will be for salsa and sauces.
+The frozen ones through out the year will be for salsa and sauces.
 I don’t want any to go to waste!
 Freezing is easy and quick.
 I did it routinely in China.
 The fresh produce offerings were very seasonal.
 No, I did not can.
+I still don’t can.

-Today, I am sharing a round up of recipes I routinely use.
+Today, I am sharing a round up of garden fresh recipes.

 Here are a few favorites.